-Although PROLEG facilitates the representation of a law, it is difficult to grasp the judgment process or argument causality from the execution trace.
+Although PROLEG facilitates the representation of a law, it is difficult to grasp the judgment process or a causal relation found in arguments from the execution trace.
 On the other hand, although it is possible to create an AF representing the interaction between a plaintiff and a defendant in court, it is difficult to directly write the structure of a law per se, or the part of the law used to create an argument in an AF form.
 Therefore, we combined the two systems.

 We developed a transformation from PROLEG to a bipolar argumentation framework (BAF) [6], an extended AF, and showed its correctness [11].
-More specifically, we gave a semantics for the BAF obtained as a result of the transformation, and proved that the answer set of the PROLEG program was the same as the set of acceptable BAF arguments.
-Here, we describe how the BAF reasons.
+More specifically, we gave a semantics for the BAF obtained as a result of the transformation, and proved that the answer set of the PROLEG program was the same as the set of acceptable arguments in BAF.
+However, we have not yet discussed what kind of reasoning we can do using this BAF.
+The objective of this paper is to show how reasoning which is difficult to emulate or understand using a PROLEG program proceeds using the BAF.

-Consider the following PROLEG program representing the penal code that defines the "crime of murder."
-The first clause indicates the general rule and the second clause an exception.
-The text states that if the object is a human (not a dead body) and there exists both the action of murder and also the intention to murder, then the crime of murder has been committed unless there is a legitimate defense.
+Consider the following PROLEG program representing the penal code that defines the "crime of murder."1 The first clause indicates the general rule and the second clause an exception.
+The text states that if the object is a human (not a dead body) and there exists both the action of murder and the intention to murder, then the crime of murder has been committed unless there is a legitimate defense.